Warm Apple Pie Isn't The Only Food You Can Masturbate With

 Pie

 American Pie inspired horny teens everywhere to give this a try.
-Apple isn’t the only flavor option here — another popular pick is cherry.
+Apple isn’t the only flavour option here — another popular pick is cherry.

 Peaches